Lockheed (character): Agent of S.W.O.R.D.

 It is revealed that Lockheed is a mole within the Institute for S.W.O.R.D.
-Abigail Brand, S.W.O.R.D.'s director, later told Kitty to stop coddling the dragon like a "starlet's chihuahua", that he was an informant in exchange for S.W.O.R.D.'s help with pressing issues on his homeworld, and that he could speak more languages than the X-Men's resident genius, the Beast.
-The shocked team looked on as Lockheed flew away from Kitty.
+Abigail Brand, S.W.O.R.D.'s director, tells Kitty to stop coddling Lockheed like a "starlet's chihuahua", that he was an informant in exchange for S.W.O.R.D.'s help with pressing issues on his homeworld, and that he could speak more languages than the X-Men's resident genius, the Beast.
+The shocked team looked on as Lockheed flies away from Kitty.
 The X-Men then join forces with S.W.O.R.D. in an attempt to end the confrontation with the alien race of Breakworld, who are attempting to destroy Earth with a giant missile.
 Kitty is assigned with the team appointed to stop the missile, while Lockheed is forced to remain behind.
 The two share a final lingering look before Kitty leaves.
-It is revealed that the missile is actually a giant bullet, and Kitty becomes trapped in it phasing it through the Earth.
+It is revealed that the missile is actually a giant bullet, and Kitty becomes trapped inside it.
 While grieving over Kitty, Lockheed drinks heavily to help with the pain.
-Eventually, Brand reveals that Kitty is still alive within the bullet but they cannot get her out yet.
-Lockheed then approaches a villain named Unit for help, but after learning that he would have to free Unit from prison changes his mind and leaves.
+Eventually, Brand reveals that Kitty is still alive within the bullet, but they cannot get her out yet.
+Lockheed then approaches a villain named Unit for help, but after learning that he would have to free Unit from prison, he changes his mind and leaves.

 Kitty and Lockheed reunite in Astonishing X-Men (vol. 3) #38.
-He has since joined her at the Jean Grey School for Higher Learning.
-A brochure included at the end of Wolverine and the X-Men #1 states that he teaches a class entitled "Knowing Your Alien Races, And How To Kill Them".
+He has since joined her at the Jean Grey School for Higher Learning, teaching a class entitled "Knowing Your Alien Races, And How To Kill Them".

 Lockjaw and the Pet Avengers

-In the mini-series Lockjaw and the Pet Avengers, Lockheed teams up with Lockjaw (the teleporting bulldog from the Inhumans), Redwing, Zabu, Niels the Cat/Hairball (who gained the same powers as Speedball during the same incident), a frog Thor, and Ms. Lion (May Parker's dog) on a quest for the Infinity Gems.
-He expresses great grief over the loss of Kitty, and his estrangement from his homeworld.
+In the mini-series Lockjaw and the Pet Avengers, Lockheed teams up with Lockjaw, Redwing, Zabu, Niels (Speedball's cat, who possesses similar powers to him), a frog Thor, and Ms. Lion (May Parker's dog) on a quest for the Infinity Gems.
+He expresses great grief over the loss of Kitty and his estrangement from his homeworld.
 In another instance, he expresses feelings of guilt over acting as a mole for S.W.O.R.D, stating that he had already "betrayed too many friends and allies in the past".
 Lockheed is given the Time Gem during this adventure.